Russia Claims Control Of Soledar, Ukraine Says Fighting Ongoing - UrduPoint

 The Russian defence ministry announced it had "completed the liberation" of Soledar late the previous day and that the victory would pave the way for more "successful offensive operations" in the Donetsk region.

-In a separate statement, the ministry stressed that various troops had taken part in the battle for Soledar and praised the "courageous and selfless" forces of mercenary group Wagner for storming Soledar.
+In a separate statement, it praised the "courageous and selfless" forces of mercenary group Wagner for storming Soledar.

-The nod was an unusual recognition of the controversial force, which has recruited male prisoners, following talk of infighting and rivalry on the ground in Ukraine.
+The nod was an unusual recognition of the controversial force following talk of infighting and rivalry between Wagner and the official military.

 The founder of Wagner, Yevgeny Prigozhin, insists that his force spearheaded the offensive for Soledar.

-Moscow has made the complete capture of Donetsk its Primary military objective after it claimed late last year to have annexed the region into Russia.

-Kyiv dismissed Russia's announcement and said "severe fighting" was ongoing in Soledar, where buildings have been reduced to rubble since becoming the war's epicentre.
+- 'Where should we go?' - Kyiv dismissed Russia's announcement and said "severe fighting" was ongoing in Soledar, an industrial town with a pre-war population of about 10,000 now reduced to rubble.

-"Ukraine's armed forces have the situation under control in difficult conditions," Sergiy Cherevaty, a military spokesman said on television.

-Moscow's announcement came as the UN Security Council was preparing to meet to discuss the war.

 Ukraine's Deputy Defence Minister Ganna Malyar said earlier that Russia had moved most of its forces around Donetsk to capture Soledar.
 "This is a difficult phase of the war," she said.

-- 'Where should we go?' - In Siversk, a town north of Soledar that could be next in line for the Russian advance, artillery echoed around the battle-scarred buildings dotted with a few remaining residents and Ukrainian military personnel braving light snow and a freezing wind.
+In Siversk, a town north of Soledar that could be next in line for the Russian advance, artillery echoed around the battered buildings dotted with a few remaining residents and Ukrainian military personnel braving light snow and freezing wind.

-Oleksandr Sirenko, who was chopping window frames and floors from destroyed flats into smaller pieces to store in the basement, said he did not want Kyiv's troops to retreat.
+Oleksandr Sirenko, who was chopping window frames and floors from destroyed flats into smaller pieces for firewood, said he did not want Kyiv's troops to retreat.

 "You know, I've been afraid of many things in my life," he told AFP.
 "We only hope they don't retreat.
 We hope, we hope.
-We are afraid, but where should we go?"
-President Volodymyr Zelensky had earlier vowed that Ukrainian forces defending Soledar and neighbouring Bakhmut would be armed with everything they need to hold the line.

-- A 'small-scale victory' - Observers are divided over the strategic significance of Soledar, an industrial town with a pre-war population of around 10,000 people.

-It could act as a bridgehead for Russia to develop its offensive for Bakhmut, a larger hub that its forces have been attacking for months.
+We are afraid, but where should we go?" - Stepping stone to Bakhmut? - Capturing Soledar could improve the position of Russian forces as they push toward what has been their main target since October, the nearby transport crossroads of Bakhmut.

-The US-based Institute for the Study of War said that Russian forces had likely already captured Soledar on Wednesday.
+The US-based Institute for the Study of War said Russian information operations have "overexaggerated" the importance of Soledar.

 "But this small-scale victory is unlikely to presage an imminent encirclement of Bakhmut," it cautioned.

-The battle for Soledar comes after a major reshuffle in Moscow, with Chief of the General Staff Valery Gerasimov now in charge of its operations in Ukraine.

-- 'Serious' battlefield problems - A Moscow-based analyst, who spoke on condition of anonymity, described the move to AFP as "unprecedented" and said it indicated "very serious problems" on the battlefield.
+It said the fight for Soledar had likely heavily taxed Russian battlefield resources, constraining its ability to quickly move on to larger Bakhmut to the south.

-After Soledar's reported fall, the head of the Ukrainian presidential office called on the country's allies to give it more weapons.
+- Ukraine intensifies call for arms - Ukraine's forces also have taken heavy losses in the battles of Soledar and Bakhmut and are calling on the country's allies to give it more weapons.

-"To win this war, we need more military equipment, heavy equipment," the official, Andriy Yermak, said.
+"To win this war, we need more military equipment, heavy equipment," said Andriy Yermak, head of Ukraine's presidential office.

 Foreign Minister Dmytro Kuleba said he had spoken with US Secretary of State Antony Blinken and "emphasised the need" for Ukraine to receive Western-type tanks.